Where to have the best Langos in Budapest

 Langos (Lángos - Hungarian pronunciation: [ˈlaːŋɡoʃ]) is a Hungarian food speciality, a deep-fried dough, made into a round, flat shape.
 The name comes from láng, the Hungarian word for flame/fire.
 The modern langos, despite its name, is deep fried and not done in open flame.

-The mighty langos is also made in Serbia, where it was introduced by local Hungarians.
+The mighty langos is also made in Serbia, where it was introduced by Hungarians.
 You can purchase langos in various places in Romania, especially in Transylvania.
-Lalanga is the Turkish name for langos and was present both in the Byzantine and Ottoman cuisines.
-Lalanga continues to be part of the Turkish cuisine, as well as the Greek Cuisine where langos is called Lalagia.

 Traditional toppings on a langos

-In recent years, langos in Budapest become more of a pizza base, with all sort of great ingredients being added to it: ham, sausages, mushrooms, eggplant, eggs etc. Because it's so versatile, langos can also become a sweet dessert as the fried bread resembles the taste of a doughnut.
+In recent years, langos in Budapest become more of a pizza base, with all sort of great ingredients being added to it: ham, sausages, mushrooms, aubergine (eggplant), eggs, etc. Because it’s so versatile, langos can also be a sweet desert, as the fried bread resembles the taste of a doughnut.
 Just add sugar and jam on top.

 Best Langos in Budapest

 Langos is popular all year long.
-It's an affordable Hungarian street food and very simple to make.
+It’s an affordable Hungarian street food and simple to make.
 A simple langos with no extra toppings costs around £1.80, €2.00 (650 HUF).
-It's a popular food celebrated in Central and Eastern Europe.

 1. Retró Lángos (Our Recommendation)